sybrew/the-seo-framework/readme.txt

 	* The SEO meta box tab labels are now inline when there's enough space.
 	* The quick-edit default indexing state now updates to the post password or private status accordingly.
 	* The Block Editor on WP 6.7 proposes a new layout for their select fields, which we've opted in for with the Primary Term selection.
+	* If a settings listeners fails for any reason, other listeners may still continue.
+Leaving you with a semi-broken interface, instead of completely broken.
+For example, if the code crosses and unexpected value for the Homepage title input, only its character counters will be borked, but you can still upload an image for social sharing.
+		* This works for the Settings, Post Edit, Term Edit, and List Edit pages.
+		* This is a targeted fail-safe and won't work everywhere all the time.
 * **Changed:**
 	* WordPress 5.7 brought us a new higher contrast color palette.
 We found our color scheme matching their colors well, but now think it better to implement those colors into TSF.
 Notably, you'll find that the SEO Bar is darker and easier on the eyes.
 The pixel and character counters appear more vigorous.
 		* We didn't copy WordPress's colors one-to-one.
 At times, we found the yellow too dull, and made it more vibrant.